mesosphere/dcos-docs-site/CONTRIBUTING.md

 ### TL;DR Common Gotchas

 1. The docs site uses metalsmith markdown rendering, which is similar to but not exactly github flavored markdown (gfm).
 1. Every folder must have one and only one corresponding index.md file, naming is limited as the folder name becomes part of the link structure, choose wisely.
+Use dashes in folder naming.
 1. Every index.md file must have the minimum front matter metadata of: layout, title, navigationTitle, menuWeight and excerpt.